Wetheriggs Pottery: History

-The enterprise was provided with fuel (coal) via a siding from the Eden Valley railway line, when the railway closed in 1962 the pottery kiln fell out of use.
+The enterprise was provided with fuel (coal) via a siding from the Eden Valley railway line.
+When the railway closed in 1962, the pottery kiln fell out of use.
 The beehive kiln remains, as does a blunger for preparing suitable clay.
 The steam engine used to drive the pottery machinery was restored in the 1990s by Fred Dibnah.

 Pottery making was revived at Wetheriggs, as the only remaining steam-powered pottery in the country.
+Jonathan and Dorothy Snell took over the pottery and continued the production of slip decorated earthenware for a number of years, training and employing a number of potters who went on to set up their own potteries.
 Mary Chappelhow became the master potter at Wetheriggs in 2003.
 Production has since ceased at the site, and Chappelhow moved her studio to Brougham Hall.

 From 2006 to 2014 Wetheriggs Zoo and Animal Sanctuary operated on the site until it moved to another location.

 In 2016, a developer was seeking planning permission to reopen the site as a holiday village.
 The application included:

 "The kiln, workshops, drying shed, kiln room, steam house and blunger are Grade II listed.
 The old kiln and existing clay pit are recognised as scheduled monuments.
 Although these historic buildings are in a relatively dilapidated state, it is considered these make a positive contribution to the area and would benefit vastly from upheaval and restoration back to their original character."

 In 2020, Eden District Council approved a plan for conversion to a dwelling, granting "Listed Building Consent for the redevelopment of the beehive kiln, associated drying sheds, workshops and engine room to a dwelling and the demolition of adjoining buildings and structures".